 If you are concerned about your addiction problems or seeking help for a loved one, please reach out to us.
-Our approach towards addiction treatment is holistic and result-oriented.
+Our approach toward addiction treatment is holistic and result-oriented.
 We combine our treatments with therapy to help you prevent relapse and focus on healthy coping skills.

 Medicaid and Medicare cover our addiction treatment programs, and we work with other commercial insurance companies to bring down cost-associated with high-quality treatment.
-So don’t wait any further and schedule an appointment with us online or call us at 844.445.2563.
+So don’t wait for any further and schedule an appointment with us online or call us at 844.445.2563.
 You can also visit our North Jersey outpatient addiction treatment center in the Fair Lawn location in Bergen County, New Jersey.

 FACT 5: Quitting Morphine Cold-Turkey Is Unrealistic